Messi-Q/Smart-Contract-Dataset/README.md

 #### balanceDeduction

-Case 1: When the parameter of _call.value_ is not zero and the user balance is deducted before money transfer using _call.value_, we label that the corresponding function does not exist the reentrancy vulnerability, i.e., label = 0.
+Case 1: When the parameter of _call.value_ is not zero and the user balance is deducted before money transfer using _call.value_, we label the corresponding function to have no reentrancy vulnerability, i.e., label = 0.

     ```
         1.contract NIZIGEN {